Roxette: 1992–1993: Tourism

 Roxette continued the Join the Joyride tour into 1992.
 It was during this tour that most of the material for Tourism: Songs from Studios, Stages, Hotelrooms & Other Strange Places was recorded.
 Instead of releasing an album of brand-new material, Gessle and Fredriksson re-mastered older recordings, including several slated for, but not included on, Look Sharp! and Joyride.
 They also recorded some of their live performances, recorded a country music-inspired version of "It Must Have Been Love" in a Los Angeles studio, and recorded new material in various locations around the world – an empty dance club, a hotel room – and compiled everything on to the album.
 Released in October 1992, Gessle and Fredriksson said Tourism was meant to "capture the energy within the band".

 The first single off the album was "How Do You Do!" followed by the ballad "Queen of Rain" and an electrified version of the song "Fingertips", originally recorded acoustically for the album and re-titled "Fingertips '93" for single release.
 Singles from Tourism barely dented the American radio and record charts but in the rest of the world, the first single "How Do You Do!", hit the top 5 in most European and South American countries.
 The album Tourism also charted well outside of the US, reaching No. 1 in Germany and Sweden, No. 2 in the UK as well as peaking at No. 3 in Australia.
+The album sold 6 million copies worldwide.
 The duo's success reflected in an ECHO Award nomination for International Group of the Year.
 At home, Roxette won a Rockbjörnen Award for Best Swedish Group.
 It remains the last Rockbjörnen the duo received.
 In October 1992, Fredriksson released her first solo album in Swedish for five years, titled Den ständiga resan (The Eternal Journey).